 Therapies using medication

-Systemic therapy is the use of medication to destroy cancer cells.
-This type of medication is given through the bloodstream to reach cancer cells throughout the body.
-Systemic therapies are given by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist, a doctor who specializes in treating blood disorders.
+This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist, a doctor who specializes in treating blood disorders.

-Common ways to give systemic therapies include an intravenous (IV) tube placed into a vein using a needle or by taking a pill or capsule by mouth.
+Medications are often given through an intravenous (IV) tube placed into a vein using a needle or by taking a pill or capsule by mouth.
 If you are given oral medications, be sure to ask your health care team about how to safely store and handle them.

-The types of systemic therapies used for Hodgkin lymphoma include:
+The types of medications used for Hodgkin lymphoma include:

 Each of these types of therapies is discussed below in more detail.
-A person may receive 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
+A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes radiation therapy.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.